Open Accessibility Menu

 • Posted On:

 Are you interested in running, but don’t know where to start?
 Then this blog is for you.
-We sat down with Dr. Jonathan Kaplan, foot and ankle specialist at Hoag Orthopedic Institute, to get his professional advice on running for beginners, running streaks, and creating a running plan.
+We sat down with one of Hoag Orthopedic Institute's foot and ankle specialists at Hoag Orthopedic Institute, to get his professional advice on running for beginners, running streaks, and creating a running plan.

 Q: For those of us who don’t know, what is a running streak?